2021 EP Humanities Video Competition

-We are excited to be running the inaugural Social Sciences & Humanities video making competition in 2020!
+We are excited to be running the Social Sciences & Humanities video making competition again in 2021!
 This is a wonderful opportunity for students to consider the importance of Social Sciences & Humanities in the world and apply their existing knowledge.

 Who: Years 7-10 AU students / NZ Level 4 + 5/ Lower Secondary / Key Stage 3 + 4

 - Years 7 + 8 or NZC Level 4 or Key Stage 3

 - Year 9 + 10 or NZC Level 5 or Key Stage 4